 - InuYasha: Houjou is unbelievably and relentlessly nice to Kagome, and even though the few dates they try out are disastrous, he doesn't give up.
 However, his name isn't in the title, so of course he's doomed to providing lots of unnecessary medicine while she runs off to save the world with Inuyasha.
 Fortunately, he doesn't seem to mind much.

-- Similarly, in Ranma ½, Akane Tendo openly considers Ryoga Hibiki to be much nicer and sweeter then her Compassionate Critic and No Social Skills fiance Ranma Saotome, but she's more or less Oblivious to Love when it comes to him.
-That said, Ryoga does find somebody else... a pity that his new relationship wasn't handled very well.
+- Similarly, in Ranma ˝, Akane Tendo openly considers Ryoga Hibiki to be much nicer and sweeter than her Compassionate Critic and No Social Skills fiance Ranma Saotome, but she's more or less Oblivious to Love when it comes to him.
+That said, Ryoga does find somebody else...

-- Yuuno Scrya from Magical Girl Lyrical Nanoha.
-Nice guy, helpful, supportive; he was the one who gave Nanoha her calling but relationship-wise it just didn't go anywhere.
+- Yuuno Scrya from Lyrical Nanoha.
+Nice guy, helpful, supportive; he was the one who gave Nanoha her calling but relationship-wise it just didn't go anywhere and Word of Gay states that Nanoha ended up with Fate instead.

-- An odd example is Kyougo Monou from X/1999.
-He did get to marry the girl he loved, Saya, and even had two children with her (Fuma and Kotori)... but he remained as the Romantic Runner Up and Unlucky Childhood Friend since he knew Saya loved him but not that way, as she was in love with her best friend Tohru and married Kyougo mostly to fulfill her destiny.
+- An odd example is Kyougo Monou from X1999.
+He did get to marry the girl he loved, Saya, and even had two children with her (Fuma and Kotori)... but he remained as the Romantic Runner Up since he knew Saya loved him but not that way, as she was in love with her best friend Tohru and married Kyougo mostly to fulfill her destiny.

-- Seemingly played straight then subverted in Paradise Kiss.
+- Subverted in Paradise Kiss.
 Hiroyuki Tokumori was in a love triangle with Miwako and Arashi, ending up as the loser.
 He also was Yukari's first crush, but then she fell for George.
-In the end, though, Yukari and George break up, George goes abroads... and Yukari marries Tokumori.
+In the end, though, Yukari and George break up, George goes abroad... and Yukari marries Tokumori.

 - Female example: Anju Kitahara in the Marmalade Boy anime.
 Marmalade Boy has actually more than one example (Ginta, anyone?), but Anju is the one who fits the most.

 - Dr. Itsuki of RahXephon, anyone?
 Haruka initially dated someone else before the Mu arrived, then she dated Itsuki in college.
-He who developed unrequited feelings for her.
-Several years the events of the main series occured and Itsuki's chances dropped to zero.
+Haruka's actual true love turned out to be Ayato, and they were separated literally by time and space before Itsuki ever dated her...

 - In Corsair, Aura, a plucky (if naive) girl had being planning to marry Canale for a very long time.
 Though Canale really respects and cares for her he does not want to pursue a relationship for reasons even other than the obvious, and he ends up with the jerkass Bastard Boyfriend instead, who is something of an adopted sibling to Aura, just to rub it in.